spdx/spdx-spec/chapters/SPDX-license-expressions.md

 GPL-2.0-or-later WITH Bison-exception-2.2
 ```

-The current set of valid license exceptions identifiers can be found in Annex [A.2](SPDX-license-list.md#A.2).
-For the most up to date set of exceptions please see [spdx.org/licenses](https://spdx.org/licenses).
+The current set of valid license exceptions identifiers can be found in [spdx.org/licenses](https://spdx.org/licenses).

 ### D.4.5 Order of precedence and parentheses <a name="D.4.5"></a>